leobudima/elogii-blog/content/7-last-mile-delivery-solutions-to-scale-your-operations.md

 All of this means that you can easily scale up your operations.
 While keeping costs at a minimum by loading deliveries from the "back yard".

-Even managers in Amazon started to refer to last-mile delivery as "last-yard" delivery.
+Even managers in Amazon started to refer to last-mile delivery as [**"last-yard" delivery**](https://www.supplychaindive.com/news/last-yard-mile-final-logistics-frontier/555770/).

 ### #5 Offer same-day delivery